Geeksltd/MSharp.Docs/Install/README.md

 4. NodeJs

 ## How to install
+1. Close all instances of Visual Studio.
 1. Install the MSharp Visual Studio Extension [from here](https://marketplace.visualstudio.com/items?itemName=Paymon.MSharp)
-2. Install the Smart F7 Visual Studio Extension [from here](https://marketplace.visualstudio.com/items?itemName=Paymon.SmartF7)
+2. Install the MSharp.F7 Visual Studio Extension [from here](https://marketplace.visualstudio.com/items?itemName=Paymon.SmartF7)
-3. Restart your Visual Studio
+3. Open your Visual Studio as ADMIN (it's recommended that you make this the default)

 ## Create your first application